 a.
 WWU is committed to providing an environment that recognizes the inherent worth and dignity of every person (see WWU’s Anti-Harassment Statement and Student Handbook Civility Statement.
 E-mails sent from your WWU account should be consistent with this code of conduct and these stated values.
 Prohibited e-mails include, but are not limited to, e-mails intended to harass or intimidate others, e-mails that transfer materials in violation of copyright or FERPA laws, or e-mails that disrupt the business of WWU.

 b.
-E-mails sent from your WWU account should be structured according to standards for clear, accurate and appropriate communications.
+E-mails sent from your WWU account should be structured according to standards for clear, accurate and appropriate communication.
 E-mails addressing official WWU business should include a WWU signature with contact information as designated below:

 Vice President for Marketing and Enrollment Services